Polytechnic University of the Philippines College of Computer and Information Sciences: PUP ASCII ( Association of Students in Computer Intelligence Integration)

 Is the official Student organization under the Department of Computer Science in Polytechnic University of the Philippines main campus and other campuses.

-Department of Information Technology (DCS)
+Department of Information Technology (DIT)

 PUP IBITS (Institute of Bachelors in Information Technology Studies)

 The official student organization under the course of Bachelor of Science in Information Technology in Polytechnic University of the Philippines main campus and other campuses.